 4. Take a Dhow Cruise or a Yacht

 Head on to a relaxing evening with fun and entertainment on a traditional Arabic boat.

 Famous for its Tanura dancers and their colorful costumes, a Dhow Cruise cheers up everyone.

-Dhow cruises usually includes a three-course dinner buffet.
-It’s a magical experience drifting along the creek while watching colorful reflections out on the water of the beautifully lit up skyline of Dubai.
+Dhow cruises usually include a three-course dinner buffet.
+It’s a magical experience drifting along the creek while watching colorful reflections out on the water of the beautifully lit-up skyline of Dubai.